alejandro-godinez/UsefulScripts/bashdoc/docs/bashdoc.sh.md

 - @param - Describes the parameters of a method.
 - @return - Describes the return code of a method.
 Normally 0 (success), 1 (error)
 - @output - Describes the otuput of a method, normally written to standard output so it can be captured
+- @ignore - ommit a function from the documentation output

 Limitation Notes:
 - keyword descriptions are limited to single lines, multiple instances can be used to append description.

 TODO:<br>
-- @author - Specifies the author of the class, method, or field.
+- @author - Specifies the author of the script
-- @version - Specifies the version of the class, method, or field.
+- @version - Specifies the version of the script
-- @see - Specifies a link to another class, method, or field.
+- @see - Specifies a link to another method or field.

 Format Sample:
 <pre>